-- How does the natural environment influence people and places at Sackville North? - How have people changed the natural environment at Sackville North and the local Hawkesbury River Catchment? - What are the environmental factors that increase bush fire risk at Sackville North?
+- How does the natural environment influence people and places at Sackville North? - How have people changed the natural environment at Sackville North? - How can we reduce the impact of bushfires at Sackville North?

 Health and Safety Issues

 As you are working out in the field you need to be aware that: